michaelbrownuc/GadgetSetAnalyzer/README.md

 The analyzer has 2 required inputs:

- 1. Original Binary: Filepath to the original binary.
+ 1. Original Binary: Filepath to the original binary or directory of one or more binaries.
  2. Variant Labels / Binaries: A sequence of variant labels and paths in the format `--variants label1=path1 label2=path2`

+ Note that if a directory is specified, GSA will attempt to create a gadget set for analysis from all binaries in the folder, allowing for gadget set analysis that includes libraries.

 Example invocation:
 ```